Newspaper reporters were in such a rush that they

-about the Decker family.
+Such was the case with the Decker family.

-One Chicago newspaper reported:
+Inter Ocean newspaper reported:

 "A triple funeral was held at

 noon from 3237 Groveland avenue, when Myron H.

 Decker, Mrs. Maime Decker, and their daughter Mamie

 were laid at rest in Rosehill.
 When the coffins were

 taken to the residence Alice, 8 years old, the

 youngest and only member of the family spared,